coderefinery/git-collaborative/content/centralized.md

    will need it in step 3.
 2. Create a new branch and switch to it.
-3. On the new branch create a commit and in the commit message write what you did, but also add that this "closes #N" (replace N by the actual issue number).
+3. On the new branch create a commit and in the commit message write what you did, but also add that this "closes #N" (replace N by the actual issue number from step 1).
 4. Push the branch and open a new pull request.
 If you forgot to refer to the issue number in step 3, you can still refer to it in the pull request form (add a "closes #N" to the title or description).